hamidrasti/lumen-payment/README.md

 Done!

 ## Usage
-You can make connection to bank by several way (Facade , Service container):
+You can make connection to bank in several ways (Facade , Service container):

 ```php
 try {